caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-alignment-visualizer.md

 ## An optional exercise

-As mentioned above, our visualizer is a little crude.
+As mentioned above, our visualizer is a little crude and if you try to summarize long alignments (longer than 80 positions) you won't see the full alignment.
-Spend some time making it look a little nicer.
+Spend some time making it look a little nicer, and maybe even expanding this to see the full alignment for longer alignments.
 For example, color the different nucleotide characters differently, or use colors or other formatting to indicate where there are matches, mismatches, and gaps in the alignment.
-You don't have to use the `repr` function - you can access other parts of the `TabularMSA` API to display the information however you'd like.
+You don't have to use the `repr` function - you can access other parts of the `TabularMSA` API to display whatever information you'd like.